SliDeeN/MG4Control/README.md

   setpoint, fan level, defrosters, automatic mode and recirculation
 - Each automation folds open independently of its enable switch

+#### Power windows
+Third card of the tab, folded by default, in three sections.

+- **Controls** — the four windows.
+Short press: full travel (another press stops it).
+Long press: the window moves as long as the finger stays down.
+Plus *Open all* and *Close all*.
+- **Calibration** — only the driver's window reports its position.
+For the other three, the app times a full travel, then estimates the percentage from the duration of each command.
+- **Close on leaving the car** — car in P and closing armed: when the car leaves READY state (driver door opened, or car switched off), every window closes after the chosen delay; going back to READY before the end cancels it.
+Arming is configurable (speed reached and/or time switched on, either or both), the delay ranges from 0 to 30 s, and an optional warning beep, with adjustable volume, can accompany the countdown.

+Two limits come from the missing sensor: the estimate **cannot see the door switches** (the vehicle does not report them), and every window is assumed closed each time the app starts.
+Hence automatic closing stays **locked until the three sensorless windows have been calibrated** — it closes on the measured time, not on a read position.

+> [!WARNING]
+> Travels commanded by the app have no anti-pinch protection, except on the driver's window.
+> Keep clear of the windows during a closing sequence, especially an automatic one, which starts
+> once you are already outside.

 ### Profile Management
 - Save up to **5 custom profiles**
 - Instant one-tap profile application